Powers and status of Welsh devolution: Alternatives to devolution

 In 2011 the Welsh electorate voted in a referendum to give greater legislative powers to the National Assembly for Wales.
-The Independent Commission on the Constitutional Future of Wales is an ongoing commission established by the Welsh Government that will make recommendations about Wales’ constitutional future and the powers of the Senedd.
-Having their first meeting on the 25th of November 2021, Professor Laura McAllister and Dr Rowan Williams are co-chairing the commission with McAllister stating that all options are on the table, including independence.
+The Independent Commission on the Constitutional Future of Wales was a commission established by the Welsh Government that will make recommendations about Wales’ constitutional future and the powers of the Senedd.
+Having their first meeting on the 25 November 2021, Professor Laura McAllister and Dr Rowan Williams are co-chairing the commission with McAllister stating that all options are on the table, including independence.
 The commission has two main objectives which are consideration and development of options for reform of constitutional structures of the UK, and progressive principal options to strengthen Welsh democracy and deliver improvements for Wales.
 The interim findings of the commission outlined three viable options for Wales, to be explored in more depth in 2023: